sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ```

 In this case, it is because, if $y$ is negative, its square root would be
-imaginary rather than real and therefor outside the declared domain of the
+imaginary rather than real and therefore outside the declared domain of the
 solution set.
 By declaring $y$ to be real and positive, SymPy can determine that
 its square root is real, and thus resolve the intersection between the solutions
 and the set of real numbers: